Welcome

 Young people are our present and future, their voices matter and must be heard.
 Honouring the plea to “not speak about them without them”, it gives me great pleasure to hand over to our youth delegates, Sahra and Dania, for the remainder of Germany’s allotted speaking time.
 The floor is yours!

-These are not just stories.
-They are the reality of our generation.
+This is the reality of our generation.

 And without hope, we lose the courage for real change.